creatologist/BrowserJS/README.md

 #BrowserJS
 In case you need some more information about your browser.
+For major browsers/devices only - Chrome/Safari/Firefox/IE - iPad/iPhone/Android

 ### Example
 [http://christophermil.es/BrowserJS](http://christophermil.es/BrowserJS)